-In this sense, the Agreement with Brazil should also be seen as part of a broader effort to enhance law enforcement cooperation between the European Union and Latin American countries of interest.
-In that regard, on the Commission's recommendation, the Council authorised the opening of negotiations for similar international agreements with Bolivia, Ecuador, Mexico and Peru, in parallel with Brazil, with the ultimate aim to enhance the fight against terrorism and serious crime, including drug trafficking.
+In this sense, the Agreement with Ecuador should also be seen as part of a broader effort to enhance law enforcement cooperation between the European Union and Latin American countries of interest.
+In that regard, on the Commission's recommendation, the Council authorised the opening of negotiations for similar international agreements with Bolivia, Brazil, Mexico and Peru, in parallel with Ecuador, with the ultimate aim to enhance the fight against terrorism and serious crime, including drug trafficking.
+Notably, on 24 February 2025, the Council authorised the signature of the relevant Agreement with Brazil, which took place on 5 March 2025.